winashcs/cyber_crime_management_system/README.md

 - **Search and Display Area:** Dedicated section for searching incident records by various criteria (Case ID, IP address, Status) and displaying results in a scrollable table format, supporting efficient data retrieval and analysis.
 - **Scrollable Table:** Tabular view of incident records with sortable columns for different attributes, facilitating easy navigation, editing, and deletion of specific records.

 ### Backend Implementation
 The backend of the Cybersecurity Incident Management System is engineered for reliability, performance, and seamless integration:
 - **Data Validation:** Comprehensive validation mechanisms to enforce data integrity and accuracy, preventing incomplete or erroneous entries during incident data input and modification.
-- **Database Integration:** Seamless integration with MySQL database for secure storage and efficient retrieval of incident records using structured query language (SQL), ensuring scalability and robust data management capabilities.
+- **Database Integration:** Seamless integration with SQLite database for secure storage and efficient retrieval of incident records using structured query language (SQL), ensuring scalability and robust data management capabilities.
 - **Event Handling:** Implementation of event-driven programming for responsive user interactions and dynamic interface updates, enhancing user experience and operational efficiency.
 - **CRUD Operations:** Efficient implementation of CRUD operations (Create, Read, Update, Delete) to facilitate seamless management and manipulation of incident data, supporting iterative data processing and workflow management.
 - **Data Population:** Automated retrieval and population of incident data from the database to the GUI interface, enabling real-time data visualization and analysis for informed decision-making and incident response.